-HypoFuzz is both an active research project and a production-ready tool.
+HypoFuzz is both a research project and a production-ready tool.

 We believe that this dual nature is a strength for both: users get to leverage a tool based on cutting-edge research, but also ensure that the problems it solves are ones that really matter.
 There’s a lot of applied research out there which never makes the translation to practice - and we don’t intend to add to it.